Sherwood number: Correlations

 This form is applicable to molecular diffusion from a single spherical particle.
 It is particularly valuable in situations where the Reynolds number and Schmidt number are readily available.
 Since Re and Sc are both dimensionless numbers, the Sherwood number is also dimensionless.

 These correlations are the mass transfer analogies to heat transfer correlations of the Nusselt number in terms of the Reynolds number and Prandtl number.
 For a correlation for a given geometry (e.g. spheres, plates, cylinders, etc.), a heat transfer correlation (often more readily available from literature and experimental work, and easier to determine) for the Nusselt number (Nu) in terms of the Reynolds number (Re) and the Prandtl number (Pr) can be used as a mass transfer correlation by replacing the Prandtl number with the analogous dimensionless number for mass transfer, the Schmidt number, and replacing the Nusselt number with the analogous dimensionless number for mass transfer, the Sherwood number.

+Examples

 As an example, a heat transfer correlation for spheres is given by the Ranz-Marshall Correlation: